jzombie/rich-cms/md-content/Chapter 6.md

 The "break" consisted of my good fortune in meeting and gaining the cooperation of Andrew Carnegie.
 On that occasion Carnegie planted in my mind the idea of organizing the principles of achievement into a philosophy of success.
 Thousands of people have profited by the discoveries made in the twenty-five years of research, and several fortunes have been accumulated through the application of the philosophy.
 The beginning was simple.
 It was an IDEA which anyone might have developed.

-The favorable break came through Carnegie, but what about the DETERMINATION, DEFINITENESS OF PURPOSE, and the DESIRE TO ATTAIN THE GOAL, and teh PERSISTENT EFFORT OF TWENTY-FIVE YEARS?
+The favorable break came through Carnegie, but what about the DETERMINATION, DEFINITENESS OF PURPOSE, and the DESIRE TO ATTAIN THE GOAL, and the PERSISTENT EFFORT OF TWENTY-FIVE YEARS?
 It was no ordinary DESIRE that survived disappointment, discouragement, temporary defeat, criticism, and the constant reminding of "waste of time."
 It was a BURNING DESIRE!
 AN OBSESSION!

 When the idea was first planted in my mind by Mr. Carnegie, it was coaxed, nursed, and enticed to remain alive.
 Gradually, the idea became a giant under its own power, and it coaxed, nursed, and drove me.
 Ideas are like that.
 First you give life and action and guidance to ideas, then they take on power of their own and sweep aside all opposition.